jp1884/techvolution-vegas-baby/uHow to See The Matrix/12 - Mamet_only.md

 The chapter ends with a student asking Mamet what if the hero didn't get his new grade.
 To which Mamet responds, "I don't know.
 It's our first movie.
 Let's make it a happy ending, what the hell.
 And now we're done, and that was excellent work".

 By which Mamet means the class made a story with no unnecessary characterizations, "interesting ideas," or pandering to an ignorant executive.
-A simple scene about a common problem that anyone can relate to and thus enjoy.
+A simple scene about a regular person with a common problem that anyone can relate to and thus enjoy.

 Always keep in mind every story has a super-objective, and the MacGuffin is more important then the hero.
-Thus, you are not the hero of your own story.
-The technology you create is more important, because new tools are what life needs to better evolve.
+Thus, while you are the hero of your own story, you are not the super-objective.
+Controlling the props/technology in the story is more important, because new tools are what stories needs to evolve.
 Evolving new tools is the super-objective of life, and you're just a character inside.

 ## Chapter 3 - Counter-cultural Architecture and Dramatic Structure

 In this chapter, Mamet expands on his ideas about writing and directing stories.

 Mamet starts by saying he attended a counter-cultural college in the 1960s.
-In his eyes, the 60's was a time when some people thought traditional architecture was too stifling.
+He says the 60's was a time when some people thought traditional architecture was too stifling and thus built structures in a new and interesting way.
 Unsurprisingly, counter-cultural architecture proved to be unlivable.
 Its buildings were not designed with the needs of human habitation in mind but from the architect's feelings and impulses.
 Mamet asserts these counter-cultural buildings either "fell down or are falling down or should be torn down."

 Mamet contrasts counter-cultural buildings with his house that was built two hundred years ago by hand and with no nails.
 He says his house will stand for another two hundred years because craftsmen made it with respect for "wood, weather, and human domestic requirements."

 Following natural rules is the basic premise of this chapter, and indeed _On Directing Film_.
 Like architecture, storytelling has a natural requirements that are too often countered by a person's impulses.
 When building a roof, a person should "understand a little bit about the effects of gravity and the effects of precipitation."
 It's a person's job to master these fundamental rules and not suppose they're impulses are more important.

-Likewise, the requirements of storytelling are a hero who wants something.
+Likewise, the requirements of storytelling are telling what the hero wants.
 The drama is finding out if she'll get it.
 That means every shot has to be a stepping stone in the journey.
 Signs, dubbed words, or anything supposedly "artistically interesting" is, like counter-cultural buildings, unnatural.
 The only thing the audience cares about-and what the writer/director has to create-is a story about a person rising to the occasion and fighting to get what she wants.

 As for other motives, Mamet says their impossible to achieve with drama; "the nature of the dramatic art [is to] to tell a story.
 That's all it's good for.
 People have tried for centuries to use drama to change people's lives, to influence, to comment, to express themselves.
 It doesn't work.
 It might be nice if it worked for those things, but it doesn't.
 The only thing the dramatic form is good for is telling a story."[11]

 The film director's job is to juxtapose uninflected images to tell a story.
 Movies work like this, because human perception works to perceive two events, determine a progression, and want to know what happens next in the sequence.

 In contrast, performance art is like neurosis.
 A neurotic person perceives events and applies an overriding precondition.
-For example, if a person who assumes their ugly isn't talked to at a party, will assume others agree they're not attractive.
-The simple observation that the neurotic didn't spark up a conversation either doesn't matter.
-Such is the unreasonable effect of holding a pre-condition.
+For example, if a person assumes their ugly isn't talked to at a party, he will assume others agree that he's not attractive.
+The simple observation that the neurotic didn't even try to spark up a conversation doesn't matter.
+Such is the unreasonable effect of holding a pre-condition and surrendering to impulses.

 Humanity's vulnerability to neurosis is why bad movies can still find an audience.
-The audience either shares the pre-condition of the artist's "message" of being ugly, fat, unloveable etc. Or, because the audience will work to find meaning in a movie even if the writer and director didn't put any inside the story.
+The audience either shares the pre-condition of the artist's "message" of being ugly, overweight, unloveable etc. The other reason bad movies have an audience is because the people will work to find meaning in a movie even if the writer and director didn't put any inside the story.

 So, even if a person doesn't tell a proper story, an audience will still try and find a purpose to it.
 That's because everyone tries to uncover the purpose to any series of incidents.

-This is why good a writer/director should masters human perception of uninflected images and constructs a story with it.
-A good storyteller savs the audience from struggling to find meaning.
+Good a writer/director should respect their customers and masters human perception of uninflected images and constructs a story with it.
+A good storyteller saves the audience from struggling to find meaning.
 Poor craftsmanship forces storytellers to try to be "interesting" or tell a neurotic message.

 Mamet continues by saying a logical person building a structure in Vermont uses sloped roofs so that the annual snowfalls will slide off.
 However, many counter-cultural buildings in Vermont have flat roofs and thus fall down.
 Similarly, Mamet says the American film industry is not following logical storytelling and is caught in a spiral of degeneration.
 Because without coherent storytelling, the writer/director has to resort to ever greater diversions, the end of which is obscenity.
 "Let's really see their genitals, let's really endanger the actor through stunts, let's really set the building on fire.
 Over a movie, this makes it more bizarre.
 Over a career, more outre.
 Over of a culture it brings on depravity".[12]

 In summary, the human conscious mind will always perceive a series of events, while the subconscious will always try to find meaning to a series of events.
 Thus, if the storyteller constructed a logical story, audiences' unconscious and conscious minds are in alignment, and the audience is perceiving the story just as the storyteller built it.
-Proper storytelling makes a magical link between the story and the viewer and requires neither inducement in the form of spectacle.
-Nor does good storytelling need explanation in the form of the performance artist's narration about their self-importance.
+Proper storytelling makes a magical link between the story and the viewer and requires neither inducement in the form of spectacle, nor does good storytelling need explanation in the form of the performance artist's narration about their self-importance.

 Mamet ends the chapter by saying a story wants to be simply told through a series of uninflected images logically strung together to tell a story.
 He says it's very hard to do these very simple things.
 But "the mastery of them is the beginning of the mastery of the art of film".[13]

-Thus, now we, the regular people trying to decide between Antagonists and Protagonists, can now better tell them a part.
-Antagonists are self-serving.
-They want your attention but only give you a boring story and bad roofs in return.
-Protagonists work hard to study nature and tell a logical story and build a quality house; both of which will stand the test of time.

-That's the difference between good and bad in principle.
-Wouldn't it be cool if we had easy to apply test, that told us who was who?

-We'll get there.
-Let's keep learning about good storytelling.

 ## Chapter 4 - The Tasks of the Director